IhmeGroup/FPVgen/README.md

     conda activate fpvgen
     ```

-3. Install the required dependencies using `pip` and `pyproject.toml`:
+3. Install FPVgen and its dependencies using `pip` and `pyproject.toml`:
     ```sh
     pip install .
     ```